Recipe: Pan Bagnat with Paprika Aioli

-Here, olive oil-packed tuna is mixed with hard-boiled eggs, olives, tomatoes, lots of fresh herbs, and paprika aioli.
+Here, olive oil-packed tuna is mixed with hard-boiled eggs, olives, tomatoes, lots of fresh herbs.
 The briny olive relish and the bright tomato salad provide juicy flavors that the crusty baguette absorbs as it sits.
 The vinaigrette-soaked bread is one component that makes this sandwich so special.
 Plus, it means you can (and should) assemble it ahead of time, making for easier meal prep because cooking for a crowd is already stressful enough.
 Happy picnicking!

 Pan Bagnat with Paprika Aioli

 2 hard-boiled eggs

 6 oz. jars of good tuna packed in olive oil

 1 large baguette

 ¼ cup of herbs chopped (basil, tarragon, dill)